The changing face of financial advice

 The knowledge that their finances were in expert hands and problems would be dealt with diligently served as reassurance for many.
 Lightening the weight of clients’ financial stresses was crucial when many felt profound uncertainty and vulnerability in all areas of their lives.

 "Furthermore, the value of advisers who had close relationships with their clients was greater than ever - so those early coffee meetings were a good basis for a strong relationship.
-Our advisers are well-versed in their clients’ personal circumstances and could anticipate any changes to their personal financial plans at an early stage during the pandemic," said Zoe.
+Our advisers are well-versed in their clients’ personal circumstances and could anticipate any changes to their personal financial plans at an early stage during the pandemic," said Kimberly.

 Personal relationships will always be a vital part of the advice process at Pearson and a strong personal relationship is a key cornerstone of a good service and will be so for as long as the profession exists, but we are happy to meet in whatever way our clients choose - so if it a coffee chat or a zoom session we're here for you.